ebryerwork/icds_docs/docs/running-jobs/paid-resources/managing-accounts.md

 ## Modifying Allocation Coordinators

-The principal contact for a compute allocation is automatically designated as a coordinator for the compute account associated with the compute allocation.
+The principal contact for a compute allocation is automatically designated as a coordinator for the account.
+Account coordinators can control access to a compute account by adding and removing other users and coordinators.

-A coordinator can add or remove another coordinator with the following command:
+To add or remove account coordinators:

 ```
 $ sacctmgr add coordinator account=<compute-account> name=<userid>